cubewise-code/tm1py-tales/_posts/2023-01-15-using-separate-sub-queries-with-mdx.md

 <!-- TOC --><a name="1-avoid-excessive-ram-consumption-in-python"></a>
-## 1. Avoid excessive RAM consumption in Python
+### 1. Avoid excessive RAM consumption in Python

 Python uses quite a lot of memory compared to the memory-efficient TM1 engine.
 Depending on your data you can assume that python requires 0.5 GB to retrieve a million cells out of TM1.
 That is purely for storage and retrieval.
 It is easy to imagine how a large query (e.g. zero suppression was forgotten) can cause a lack of memory on the machine.

-Needless to say, this scenario is discomforting when Py runs on the same machine as the TM1 server.
+Needless to say, this scenario is discomforting when Python runs on the same machine as the TM1 server.

 So in order to avoid this disruption it can make sense to query no more than n cells at a time.
 If the source query has more than n cells it must be processed in partitions!